Grades 9th – 12th

 This is an intermediate level course and we recommend that participants come with some experience in creative writing.

 In this 2-week creative writing class, you will write to a variety of prompts, learn techniques that can enliven your writing, share your work in small groups and receive specific, helpful feedback.
 At the end of the course, you will have at least one polished piece, and the opportunity to participate in a reading of your work.
 Additionally, you will learn about publishing and workshop opportunities for high school students.
-This past August at the Bread Loaf Writers Conference, the writer Maurice Carlos Ruffin told us that writing should be enjoyable.
+Recently, at the Bread Loaf Writers Conference, the writer Maurice Carlos Ruffin told us that writing should be enjoyable.
 If it is not, he said, change something.
 Here is to building an enjoyable and sustainable writing practice!

 Pirette McKamey was an English and history teacher in the SFUSD for 27 years and retired from her position as the principal of Mission High School in July 2022.
 She has published short stories and an article about anti-racist teaching in The Atlantic, “What Anti-racist Teachers Do Differently.”
 She is excited about this next phase of life, one that is spent writing, hiking with her dog and teaching, which she missed very much while being an administrator.